 Nurturing Your List

-Provide value in every email.
-Behind-the-scenes glimpses, recommendations, personal stories, and exclusive content keep subscribers engaged.
-Promotional emails should arrive infrequently, surrounded by generous content.
+Every email should provide something: behind-the-scenes glimpses, recommendations, personal stories, exclusive content.
+Promotional emails should arrive infrequently, surrounded by genuinely useful content.

 Navigating Social Media Strategically

-Social media offers visibility but demands enormous time.
-Choose platforms wisely rather than spreading yourself thin across every option.
+Social media offers visibility but demands time.
+Choose platforms strategically rather than trying to be everywhere.

 Choosing Your Platforms

 Go where your readers already gather.
 Literary fiction readers frequent Instagram and Twitter.
-Romance readers thrive on Facebook groups and TikTok.
+Romance readers are active on Facebook groups and TikTok.
 Business book audiences engage on LinkedIn.
-Research before committing.
+Research before committing significant time.

 Content Strategies That Work

 Avoid constant selling.
-The rule of thumb suggests one promotional post for every four to five value posts.
-Followers who feel sold to unfollow.
+The rough rule of thumb: one promotional post for every four or five value posts.
+Followers who feel sold to consistently will unfollow.

 Time Management for Social Media